kmhernan/awesome-bioinformatics-formats/README.md

 # awesome-bioinformatics-formats
 Curated list of bioinformatics formats and publications.
-Not every format here is "awesome" persay, but if you are thinking about creating a new format this could be your first place to look at potential pre-existing formats.
+Not every format here is "awesome" per se, but if you are thinking about creating a new format this could be your first place to look at potential pre-existing formats.
 We also include formats not specific to bioinformatics, but should be considered for bioinformatics applications.